chr15m/flk/README.md

  * `(str-split STRING SPLIT-CHARACTER)` - Split `STRING` into a list of strings on the single characters `SPLIT-CHARACTER`.
  * `(dc OPERATOR ARRAY-OF-NUMBERS)` - Wraps the `dc` command to do decimal math.
 E.g. `(dc '+ [1 2 3])` yeilds `6`.

+## Interop

+ * `(sh* COMMAND)` - Run arbitrary bash strings and return the stdout result.

+For examples of writing your own Fleck functions in Bash see [src/extras.sh](./scrc/extras.sh).
+Functions should set the special return value `r` and use Fleck type casting functions like `_string` to wrap the result in a reference.
+Internal Fleck functions such as `_string` automatically do this and can be used bare.
+Use `_fref` to make your function available to the Fleck namespace e.g. `_fref "my-bash-function" _my_bash_function`.

 # Compile

 You can make a pure bash script from your Fleck script by bundling your script and Fleck together into a new script.